 Dipping Macaroon Cookie Into Melted Chocolate In Bowl

-Place the dipped cookies back onto the parchment, and let cool at room temperature or in the fridge, just enough to harden the chocolate.
+Place the dipped cookies back onto the parchment, and let them cool at room temperature or in the fridge, just enough to harden the chocolate.

 Coconut Macaroons On Wire Rack With Chocolate Drizzle and Dip

-Uses for the Leftover Egg Yolks
+Uses for the leftover egg yolks

-Use the leftover egg yolks for this Coconut Cream Pie, or any recipe using pudding.
+Use the leftover egg yolks for this Coconut Cream Pie or any recipe using pudding.

 Recipe Tips and FAQ